 So how do you go about finding a logo designer, I will say budget logo designer?

-The first thing I did was to jump to popular blackhat forum, Warrior Forum and Traffic Planet to check who is offering logo design service and at what cost.
+The first thing I did was to jump to the popular blackhat forums, Warrior Forum, and Traffic Planet to check who is offering logo design services and at what cost.

 I shortlisted a few and got in touch with them to know their idea and concept of logo design for my website.

 The only problem was I didn’t like any of the concepts and after trying to work with a few designers I still couldn’t find one I liked better than the original one I made myself.

 While searching for the logo designer on traffic planet I came across a post recommending a logo design contest.